wkumari/draft-perkins-intarea-multicast-ieee802/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on January 29, 2017.
+   This Internet-Draft will expire on March 18, 2017.

-Perkins, et al.         Expires January 29, 2017                [Page 1]
+Perkins, et al.          Expires March 18, 2017                 [Page 1]

-Internet-Draft      Multicast Over IEEE 802 Wireless           July 2016
+Internet-Draft      Multicast Over IEEE 802 Wireless      September 2016

 Copyright Notice